Umbilical Hernia In Children

 How is an umbilical hernia in children diagnosed?

-Your child's caregiver will usually find the hernia during an exam.
-The caregiver may check to see if the hernia can be reduced (gently pushed back into the abdomen).
+Your child's healthcare provider will usually find the hernia during an exam.
+The healthcare provider may check to see if the hernia can be reduced (gently pushed back into the abdomen).
 Your child may need tests, such as x-rays of the abdomen or an ultrasound.
-These tests will help caregivers decide how to treat your child's hernia.
+These tests will help healthcare providers decide how to treat your child's hernia.

 How is an umbilical hernia in children treated?